MemeFluent/MemeFluent/README.md

 Lily Tran
 Peter Chung

+#Functionality and Stack
 A webapp to communicate through memes

+-We used Node.js, Express, mongodb, bootsrap, Socket IO HTML5, and CSS for this project.

 -We added multiple sections including your typical Home and About web pages